jonpugh/devops-unite/SLIDES.md

 # Open Process

-People teach each other techniques, tools, and process.
+We teach each other techniques, tools, and process.